bobleesj/composition-analyzer-featurizer/doc/source/index.rst

 .. seealso::

-   Do you want to learn how to use GitHub and develop Python pacakge to resue your code?
+   Do you want to learn how to use GitHub and develop Python package to reuse your code?
 Please feel free to reach out to Sasngjoon Bob Lee (bobleesj@stanford.edu).
 There are resources you can use to get started such as `scikit-package <https://scikit-package.github.io/scikit-package/>`_.

 Authors
 =======